PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 aws ec2 describe-images --filters "Name=owner-alias,Values=aws-marketplace" --filters Name=name,Values=PA-VM-AWS-10* Name=product-code,Values=6njl1pau431dv1qxipg63mvah --region us-west-2 --query 'Images[].[ImageId,Name]'
 ```

-- We see that `10.0.9` AMI is available, which is what we are targeting for this deployment
+- We see that `10.2.3` AMI is available, which is what we are targeting for this deployment

-> &#10067; How many different BYOL AMIs are available for 10.1.x in the us-west-2 region?
->
 > &#10067; What is the BYOL Marketplace AMI ID for 10.2.0 in the us-east-1 region?

 > &#10067; What are some options if there is no AMI available for your targeted version?